woile/woile.github.io/posts/creating-a-small-git-like-cli-with-decli.rst

 We are gonna write the **cli** in the :code:`___main__.py` file, so we can treat the folder :code:`git` as a module.
 Look at the file structure if in doubt.

-In order to use it as a module, we need to provide, to the python interpreter, the :code:`-m` flag.
+In order to use it as a module, we need to provide the :code:`-m` flag, to the python interpreter.
 Our resulting command would look something like this:

 :code:`python -m git <top_level_arguments> <subcommand> <sub_arguments>`.